 - Transfer (credit without challenge) You may be given credit for MLT course work only after evidence that studies pursued or the skills acquired are equivalent to the Barton course content AND credit hours. - "Quiz-Out" (credit with challenge) - You must enroll in the course you are challenging - You may challenge for credit in a didactic MLT course after providing evidence of background to the program director.
-The challenge exam will include theory, practice and may include a demonstration of fundamental skills. - You must take the challenge exams during the first week of the course offerings. - You may challenge a particular area of the MLT Program only once.
+The challenge exam will include theory, practice and may include a demonstration of fundamental skills. - You must take the challenge exams during the first week of the course offerings.
+This would include the comprehensive exams for Clinical practicums. - You may challenge a particular area of the MLT Program only once. - Prior work-experience of more than one year, may be considered as Advanced Standing for clinical practicum hours if the student has maintained a B (86%) or above grade for the courses related to the advance standing request. - Students are not eligible for advanced standing if their GPA is below 3.0 for the MLT coursework.

 If you declare MLT as your major AND you are certified as a phlebotomist by a national certifying agency, you must provide official "transcripts" or verification by the certifying agency.

 Prerequisite to AAS-MLT requires that a student must be, at the minimum, eligible by Routes 1-6 for phlebotomy ASCP or equivalent national certification.
-Contact MLT Director for clarification.
+Contact MLT Director for clarification/information.
 ASCP Get Credentialed